UNDP-Data/geohub-data-pipeline/README.md

     This command will build the app's Docker image and start the app in a Docker container.
 The `--build` flag ensures that the image is rebuilt whenever there are changes to the app's code.

-5. Once the container is running, you can access the api for the ingest endpoint via `http://localhost:8000/ingest`
+5. Once the container is running, it will automatically begin scanning for messages in the service bus queue.
+If a message is found, it will be processed and the file will be converted to a COG or PMTiles format and stored in the user's "datasets" directory in Azure.

 6. To stop the app, use the following command: